Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 Assumptions are good but need to be taken with a grain of salt.
 You shouldn't dive in too deeply based on an assumption without verifying every step.
 For example, don't waste time on debugging line by line a certain module before you have asserted that it's indeed the one to blame.

-The first step for diving into a bug is not using a scalpel, but rather a D9.
+The first step for diving into a bug is not using a scalpel, but rather a D9 tractor.
 This means that the first steps will not require slow and tedious examination of a lot of code, but rather big and radical changes.
 Examples:

 | Problem | Solution |
 | -- | -- |